MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 External network breadth shows how many outside groups or domains you have been talking to.
 If you had only talked to contoso.com, then your external network breadth would be equal to one.
 If you had been talking to both contoso.com and adatum.com, your external network breadth would be equal to two.

-For example, the following graph poses a question about external network breadth compared to external network size.
+For example, the previous bubble graph poses a question about external network breadth compared to external network size.
 You could use it to help you determine whether small groups in your company might be making a significant number of external connections.
 Conversely, the graph could show you whether big groups are making relatively few external connections.

 In the bubble graph, if the bubble for your particular organization is found up towards the top right, this means that your organization has made the most external connections and contacted the greatest number of unique domains.